alexellis/actions-batch/README.md

   --runs-on ubuntu-latest \
   --file examples/cowsay.sh
 ```

+### Run Docker slim against an image using a self-hosted runner and a GitHub organisation

 For an organisation, using an Arm-based private repo and custom runner with 32vCPU and 256GB of RAM